floooh/floooh.github.io/_posts/2023-10-16-sokol-webgpu.md

   Javascript shim for the writeBuffer() call doesn't need to go through a temporary WASM heap allocation which is a pretty big plus.
-  Unfortunately it turned out that the writeBuffer call overhead was still too much for such a high-frequency operation, doing writeBuffer at draw-call-frequency turned out to be a pretty bad idea.
+  Unfortunately it turned out that the writeBuffer call overhead was still too much for such a high-frequency operation, doing writeBuffer calls at draw-call-frequency turned out to be a pretty bad idea.

 - And thus the current version was born, which accumulates all uniform